 12. Take care of your teeth and mouth to prevent gum disease.

 13. Work as long as you can.
-It is widely held that early retirement is associated with longer life expectancy and later retirement is associated with early death.
+It is widely held that early retirement is associated with lower life expectancy.

 Anti-Aging skin